 Chadwick Boseman passes away at the age of 43 on 28 August 2020.

 In these terrible times, we have one more heartbreaking death of a superhero.
 The young and talented Chadwick Boseman recently died on Friday, August 28, 2020.
 He was only 43 years old and he died because of stage IV colon cancer.
-After his diagnosis in 2016, Boseman kept working between his many surgeries and several chemotherapy appointments, and he gave us his most celebrated work as the Marvel’s Black Panther.
+After his diagnosis in 2016, Boseman kept working between his many surgeries and several chemotherapy appointments, and he gave us his most celebrated work as Marvel’s Black Panther.

 Boseman has done many amazing roles in his very short career like his work in Spike Lee’s ‘Da 5 Blood’ in which he played Stormin, a black soldier fighting in the Vietnam war, in ’21 Bridges’ he played an honest cop, and in ‘Get on Up’ he played the legendary James Brown himself.
 There is no doubt when it comes to Boseman’s acting skills.
 But that’s not the only reason the world is mourning him.
-Boseman was a kind-hearted person, he consistently visited children’s hospital with gifts for them after his own diagnosis, which he kept secret from the whole world.
+Boseman was a kind-hearted person, he consistently visited children’s hospitals with gifts for them after his own diagnosis, which he kept secret from the whole world.

 Chadwick Boseman – Final Movie?